perryfardella/taxm8/docs/prompts.md

 - Add Redirect URL to Supabase under Auth/URL Config
 - Deploy and test end-to-end flow

+### Step 10: Add an email provider

+- Supabase emails aren't meant to be used for prod environments.

-### ✅ STEP 10: Bugs to fix
+### ✅ Bugs to fix

-- Proper error message when trying to log in with an account still waiting verification